gcallah/hambone/chaps/chap4.md

 hung with Spanish moss, where he could pull the car off the road and park it at the top of a small rise overlooking the lake.

-Thaddeus turned off the ignition, and said, "If y'all help me get these samples, we can be out of here a lot quicker."
+Thaddeus turned off the ignition, and said, "If y'all help me get these samples, we can be out of here real quick."

 Hampton spoke quietly from the back, saying "OK, but first I gotta say goodbye, my brothers," as he rummaged through his backpack.

 Alastair asked, "Why you sayin' goodbye now?"

 "Cause I sendin' you two on a trip to visit Winthrop."
-With that he lifted his handgun out of the backpack, and shot both of his friends in the head, sending their brains splattering over the windshield.
+With that he lifted his pistol out of his backpack, and shot both of his friends in the head, sending their brains splattering over the windshield.

 He rested for a moment in the backseat, wiping away a couple of tears.
 He then got out of the car, bringing his backpack with him, and placed it on the ground against the trunk of one of the live oaks.
-He then moved around to the driver side and opened the front door.
+He moved around to the driver's side and opened the front door.
 Gingerly avoiding as much gore as he could, he shifted the car into neutral.

-He then walked around to the back, and pushed the car towards the lake.
+He walked around to the back of the car, and pushed it towards the lake.
 It took off down the slope, and sank away with a satisfying gulp into the lake's dark waters.

 He stripped off his blood-splattered clothes and tied them into a bundle, which he weighed down with some rocks, and